-Chilli Rasbora (Boraras Brigittae) Fish Species Profile
+Chilli Rasbora (Boraras Brigittae) Species Profile & Care Guide

 The Chili Rasbora is one of the most petite tropical fish in the aquarium hobby.
 The fish are not true Rasboras and were placed in the Boraras genus in 1993.